 Also, remember to rotate your mattress every 3-6 months.
 This is a good preventative measure against any sagging or indentations.
 This mattress is not flippable, so we do not recommend you ever sleep on the bottom side of it.

 This bed has a neutral-foam feel, similar to that of the Lull mattress.
 This bed is actually very comfortable, and is quicker to respond to pressure, so you’re never left feeling “stuck in the mud.”
-Slumber Yard member Kelsie describes this bed as how she imagines sleeping on a cupcake would feel: spongy and soft.
+Slumber Yard team member McKenzie describes this bed as how she imagines sleeping on a cupcake would feel: spongy and soft.

 We rated this bed as a medium on our firmness scale—so not too firm and not too soft, but more so in the middle.
 And that makes sense.
 Since the bed only comes in one firmness level, logically, Dreamfoam would want that to be in the middle so that it applies to the greatest number of prospective buyers.